SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/configure-sharepoint-document-library.md

     * If you are NOT a Microsoft 365 Global Administrator: Click **Copy the authorization URL** and send it to a Microsoft 365 Global Administrator in your organization.

-3. If you need to wait for an authorization, you have the following options:
+3. If you have to wait for an authorization, you have the following options:

     * Click **Save and close** to continue the configuration late.
 The page text will be updated to indicate that authorization is pending.

     * Click **Check status again** to see if the Microsoft 365 Global Administrator has authorized the app.

 4. For each SuperOffice user group, select the matching user group in SharePoint.
-All SuperOffice user groups need to be mapped before you can go to the next step.
+All SuperOffice user groups must be mapped before you can go to the next step.

 5. Click **Next step** to continue.